RaisanJMR/customer-data-management/README.md

 # or
 pnpm dev
 ```
+## Deployment

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [https://customer-data-management-opal.vercel.app/](https://customer-data-management-opal.vercel.app/) with your browser to see the live.